gSOLO/DigilCoin/README.md

 #### Basic Properties

 **Charge**: The value in Coins used to Charge the Token
-**Activation Threshhold**: The number of Coins required before a Token can be Activated
+**Activation Threshold**: The number of Coins required before a Token can be Activated

-**Incremental Value**: The value in eth required in tandeum with each Coin to Charge the Token (can be zero)
+**Incremental Value**: The value in eth required in tandem with each Coin to Charge the Token (can be zero)
 **Incremental Charge Value**: The value in eth derived from the number of Coins used to Charge the Token, and its Incremental Value
 **Value**: The value in eth above and beyond the Incremental Charge Value that is associated with this Token

 **Contributions**: Addresses that contribute to the Token's Charge are tracked, so that any contributions can be returned when a Token is Destroyed or Discharged, or when a Token's Value is being distributed after the Token has been Activated

-**Links**: A colleciton of Tokens that this Token Links to **Linked Charge**: Charge that was transfered to this Token from a Linked Token
+**Links**: A collection of Tokens that this Token Links to **Linked Charge**: Charge that was transferred to this Token from a Linked Token

 #### Planes